egoetschalckx/cv/README.md

  - Developed Unit, Automated, and Load tests (Jenkins, NUnit, MSTest, and SoapUI)

 **Application Developer Ericsson** (January 2008 - July 2011)
- - Developer on xWizard, an application for planning cellular networks (C++ / HTML / JS / SmartGWT)
+ - Developer on xWizard, an application for planning cellular networks (C++ / C# / HTML / JS / SmartGWT)
  - Integrations with ArcGIS, and Google Maps (API and KML)

 ## Education